menu Home About Me Home freebies My Store

 • The fourth plant will serve as a control.

-All masses should be compared to the control to see if the factor being tested causes an increase or decrease in the rate of transpiration.
+Allow the plants to sit for 24 hours.
+After this time period, each plant is massed again.
+Students are often amazed at how much water has been lost through the leaves.
+All final masses should be compared to the control to determine whether the environmental factor tested caused an increase or decrease in the rate of transpiration.

-After the experiment, I take the plants home and place them in my flower beds!
+After the experiment, I take the plants home and place them in my flower beds.

 Reviewing for the AP Biology Exam